 Malendure Beach, on the west coast of Guadeloupe, faces the Îlets Pigeon.
 Although the sea bed, which is mainly made up of sea grass, is not very spectacular, it is an ideal place to observe turtles, and green turtles in particular.
-There are many of them, and are the spot’s main attraction.
+After hurricane Maria hit Guadeloupe in September 2017, the seagrass meadows of Malendure Beach have been seriously deteriorated.
+The turtles are now rarer than before in the bay, but you’ll still have good chances to spot them.

 Malendure Beach is in Basse-Terre, on the west coast of the island.
 From Pointe-à-Pitre, take the N1 then the D23 roads (Route de la Traversée).
 Once you reach the coast, follow the N2 south for a few miles.
 The beach is well signposted and can be seen from the main road, a few miles before you arrive at Bouillante.
 It takes about 45 minutes by car (25 miles/40 km) from Pointe-à-Pitre when the traffic is light.